stryker-mutator/mutation-testing-elements/docs/implementing-real-time-reporting.md

 ### Preparing the report

 First things first, the mutation testing framework should be able to generate an empty report.
-This report has all information necessary except the tested state of a mutant.
+This report has all information necessary except the tested state of a mutant<sup>1</sup>.
 These mutants must have the state `Pending`.

 Once this report has been generated, it is recommended to automatically open this report for a better user experience.

+_<sup>1</sup> This could change in the future.
+Instead, the only thing that would be necessary is to show the files without any mutants and add new mutants while they are being generated.
+This would allow the report to open earlier._

 ### Changes to the `<mutation-test-report-app>` component